celer-network/cbridge-cowa/contracts/README.md

 ## Pool-based
 - Bridge

 Unlike solidity, contracts here are actual contracts that can be deployed.
-Libraries/helper contracts should be put in packages folder per CosmWasm convention
+Libraries/helper contracts should be put in utils folder per CosmWasm convention